 If you’re in any doubt and there’s a viable alternative route, choose safety and peace of mind and don't risk flooding your car by driving through water.

 That said, cars are water-resistant to a certain extent.
 While being careful not to advocate driving through deep water—that requires advanced knowledge—it’s worth understanding that even small cars are capable of wading to up to 12” in depth with no mechanical preparation.
 It’s generally accepted that 12” of water is enough to float some smaller cars, and as little as 24” could be enough to wash a car away.
+And remember, what looks like shallow water could indeed be much deeper than you anticipated.

-It's also worth remembering that an experienced water forder might just make it through the same stretch of water and in the same vehicle, but with a different technique—and technique comes with experience.
+It's also worth remembering that an experienced water fjorder might just make it through the same stretch of water and in the same vehicle, but with a different technique—and technique comes with experience.
 Generally speaking, it's safest not to take the risk of driving through flood water.

 Steps to take if your car floods